 3. What are the two types of hydraulic systems?

 Providing the force constant which is regardless of the speed is an advantage of the hydraulic system.
-Open-loop hydraulic system and closed-loop hydraulic system are the two types of hydraulic system.
+Open-loop hydraulic systems and closed-loop hydraulic systems are the two types of hydraulic systems.

 4. Explain the advantages of hydraulic systems.